 The proposed America's Tire store is consistent with the urban design objectives for the MUD zone.
 Although the Site is not located within the Downtown Design District, the proposed America's Tire store is designed to convey a sense of pedestrian scale, street engagement, and multi-story appearance.
 As demonstrated by the included building elevations (Sheets A.2 and A.4), the storefront will be pedestrian-friendly and function as a retail product display area, consistent with the design objectives of the MUD zone.
 The product display area includes several customer amenities and the gracious building façade is a two story design, with large expanses of windows and generous landscaping.
-It is therefore consistent with the design objectives for the portions of the MUD zone located outside of the Downtown Design District.
+It is therefore consistent with the design District.